binbashar/le-ref-architecture-doc/docs/user-guide/identities/gpg.md

     in state file.

 !!! check "Keybase pre-requisites"
-    When `pgp_key` is specified as `keybase:username`, make sure that the user public key has already been uploaded to the [Reference Architecture base-identities layer `keys` folder](https://github.com/binbashar/le-tf-infra-aws/tree/master/security/base-identities/keys)
+    When `gpg_key` is specified as `keybase:username`, make sure that the user public key has already been uploaded to the [Reference Architecture base-identities layer `keys` folder](https://github.com/binbashar/le-tf-infra-aws/tree/master/security/base-identities/keys)

 ## How to manage your GPG keys?